patriciosanchezh/shop/README.md

     ```

 * Rename the directory shop to src.
-This in necessary in oder to run the test using library nose, if you know a better way, please let me know.
+This is necessary in oder to run the test using library nose, if you know a better way, please let me know.

     ```
         $ mv shop src